GitHubDragonFly/CAER_Video_GUI/README.md

 ## Functionality
 - Video is displayed in external window (the smaller the video size the faster the rendering)
 - Select the camera source to capture the video from (0 is usually default)
-- Open and play a video file as well as loop it (use the 'Open File >>' option and either browse locally or enter a URL)
+- Open and play a video file as well as loop it (use the `Open File >>` option and either browse locally or enter a URL)
 - Scale the video
 - Take a screenshot of the current video frame (files will be saved in the app's folder)